48 hours in Brighton UK | Quirky things to do

 Taking inspiration from the ruin bars of Hungry, Hope & Ruin is a unique grassroots music venue that is full of character and dirty vegan food.

-Rock out to a wide variety of bands whilst surrounded by the quirky and retro decor and real grunge vibes.
-It’s definitely a brilliant, alternative venue in Brighton.
+Rock out to various bands, surrounded by the quirky and retro decor and real grunge vibes.
+It’s a brilliant alternative venue in Brighton.

-The crowd here is a welcoming one with trendy vegans mixing with ageing hipsters all looking for to support the independent live music scene in Brighton.
+The crowd here is welcoming with trendy vegans mixing with ageing hipsters, all looking to support Brighton’s independent live music scene.

 Day 2 Brighton